“Unwanted” or unplanned children are not unplanned neither unwanted by God.

 If God cares so much about sparrows and the number of hairs on a person’s head, it demonstrates how individually involved God is with each human life.

-What makes us thing that God had not planned every individual life, and that our lives are just a result of chromosome mix?
+What makes us think that God had not planned every individual life, and that our lives are just a result of chromosome mix?

 ”Unplanned” lineage of Jesus

 We know with certainty, that God had planned the birth of His own begotten Son.
-The Bible gives a good deal of emphasis on Christ's lineage.
+The Bible gives a good deal of emphasis on Christ’s lineage.
 We read this in Matthew 1:1-17and Luke 3:23-38.
-In the Old Testament, there are stories preserved with the given individuals
+In the Old Testament, there are stories preserved with the mentioned individuals.

 The story of Phares is such that he was a child of Judah and Tamar, born out of a deceptive and culturally taboo relationship.
 Tamar was Judah’s daughter-in-law.
 After her husband (Judah’s son) died, Tamar disguised herself as a prostitute to purposely conceive an heir by Judah, because Judah refused to give her his youngest son in marriage as was the custom.
 Judah had sex with Tamar without knowing her identity.

-Despite this morally complex and unplanned scenario (at least for Judah), Phares became an ancestor of Jesus (Matthew 1:3) His birth was part of the divine lineage through which the Messiah would come.
-Phares might have been unplanned child in the eyes of Judah, but not in God's eyes.
+Despite this morally complex and unplanned scenario, their child Phares became an ancestor of Jesus (Matthew 1:3).
+His birth was part of the divine lineage through which the Messiah would come.
+Phares might have been unplanned child in the eyes of Judah, but not in God’s eyes.

 Boaz